stgm/scientific-programming-1/README.md

 - 6.0001 Introduction to Computer Science and Programming in Python by Ana Bell, Eric Grimson en John Guttag <http://ocw.mit.edu>
 - Think Python by Allen B. Downey <http://greenteapress.com/wp/think-python/>

 The course materials are copyrighted by Martijn Stegeman and Ivo van Vulpen.
-The full course materials are published for re-use under a Create Commons license and may be used, remixed and adopted in many kinds of ways.
+The full course materials are published under a Create Commons license and may be used, remixed and adopted in many kinds of ways.
 If you'd like to adopt materials for commercial purposed, you may contact the authors, however, do understand that many remixed materials from other sources may not be available for you to use in this way.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>